The nominations are up and voting is now open in the 2010 Edublog Awards.

 - For blogs and influential posts – indicators of reader engagement (such as comments, bookmarking, pingbacks)

-- For Tweeters – conversation indicators (such as number of following/followers, types of conversations, whether account was public or private)
+- For Tweeters – conversation indicators (such as number of following/followers, list been added to, types of conversations, whether account was public or private)

 About The Nomination Badges!

-If you’ve been nominated, come back tomorrow to grab a badge from beneath your poll and whack it in your sidebar linking back to the poll, nominations will be listed on those pages forevermore so wear ‘em with pride.
+If you’ve been nominated, grab a badge from the top of the poll and it place in your sidebar linking back to the poll, nominations will be listed on those pages forevermore so wear ‘em with pride.

 So, what are you waiting for…